ddbBundle/StuartApiBundle/README.md

 #### WebhookEvent.php

 This event redispatches any requests on the /webhook route.
 You can register an EventSubscriberInterface in your application to listen to these events and update your orders accordingly.

+Only Request coming from the whitelisted ips in the configuration will be allowed through and only for the corresponding environment.

 ```php
 namespace App\EventSubscriber;